awpala/my-omscs-notes/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-These notes are shared publicly in this repo for the collective benefit of OMSCS students, however, it is expressly forbidden to use the material herein for commercial purposes, as that contradicts the spirit of OMSCS (i.e., making computer science education more widely accessible).
+These notes are shared publicly in this repo for the collective benefit of OMSCS students, however, it is expressly forbidden to use the material herein for commercial purposes, as that contradicts the spirit of OMSCS (i.e., making computer science education more widely accessible and affordable).